Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Rank 3

 \section{Rank 3}

-We now rise the rank by one and construct all $m_{ij}$-matrices which realise finite dimensional diagonal Nichols algebras of rank $3$, listed in table 2 of \cite{Hecklist}. \\
+We now rise the rank by one and construct all matrices $(m_{ij})$ which realize finite-dimensional diagonal Nichols algebras of rank~$3$, listed in Table 2 of~\cite{Hecklist}.

-For Cartan type we will refer to the study of section \ref{Cartan}.
-For super Lie type we will explicitly compute the realising solutions. \\ For the other cases, we will see that the $m_{ij}$ matrices are completely fixed by the lower rank: this will imply uniqueness of the solution and make it not just a construction result but also a classification one. \\
+For Cartan type we will refer to the study of Section~\ref{Cartan}.
+For super Lie type we will explicitly compute the realizing solutions.

+For the other cases, we will see that the matrices $(m_{ij})$ matrices are completely fixed by the lower rank: this will imply uniqueness of the solution and make it not just a construction result but also a classification one.

-In particular for these latter cases we will proceed as follows: \begin{itemize} \item Given a $q$-diagram in rank $3$, we will consider it as two rank $2$ $q$-diagrams joined in the middle node.
-We will then associate to both sides the $m_{ij}$-matrices realising them, found in the rank $2$ study.
-For these $m_{ij}$-matrices to be compatible, some restriction on the parameter of which they depend will possibly appear. \item We will then reflect the $q$-diagram on its $q$-truncation roots and proceed again as in the first point for the new diagram.\\ We reflect until we arrive not just to an already found $q$-diagram, but also when the $m_{ij}$ realisation is repeated (the $m_{ij}$ matrix can be different also if associated to the same $q$-diagram). \item We will then have to make sure that all the conditions found on the parameters are compatible and acceptable, in order for the rank $3$ $m_{ij}$-matrices to be realising solutions. \end{itemize}
+In particular for these latter cases we will proceed as follows: \begin{itemize}\itemsep=0pt \item Given a $q$-diagram in rank $3$, we will consider it as two rank $2$ $q$-diagrams joined in the middle node.
+We will then associate to both sides the matrices $(m_{ij})$ realizing them, found in the rank $2$ study.
+For these matrices $(m_{ij})$ to be compatible, some restriction on the parameter of which they depend will possibly appear. \item We will then reflect the $q$-diagram on its $q$-truncation roots and proceed again as in the first point for the new diagram.
+We reflect until we arrive not just to an already found $q$-diagram, but also when the realization $(m_{ij})$ is repeated (the matrix $(m_{ij})$ can be different also if associated to the same $q$-diagram). \item We will then have to make sure that all the conditions found on the parameters are compatible and acceptable, in order for the rank $3$ matrices $(m_{ij})$ to be realizing solutions. \end{itemize}

-The $q$-diagrams and the associated realising solutions are listed in table \ref{App3} of the Appendix.
+The $q$-diagrams and the associated realizing solutions are listed in Table~\ref{App3} of the appendix.